deeprjs/deepr/README.md

 ### Simple queries

-Here is the gist: queries are plain JavaScript objects that can be nested.
+Here is the gist: queries are plain JavaScript objects, made of nested key-value nodes.

-Besides some keywords prefixed by `$`, all object keys are the names of the **methods** that will be called in the **context** of the parent node.
+Besides some keywords prefixed by `$`, every node key is the name of either an **attribute** or a **method** that will be called in the **context** of the parent node.

 Let's start with a simple query: